Holomorphic curves in exploded manifolds: Kuranishi structure: Introduction

 \

-Fukaya and Ono used Kuranishi structures in their definition of Gromov-Witten invariants in \cite{FO}.
-Our Kuranishi structures will differ from Fukaya and Ono's in that they are embedded into a moduli stack of $\C\infty1$ curves. $\C\infty1$ indicates a kind of regularity, which for all practical purposes, the unfamiliar reader may regard as meaning `smooth'.
-The reader who is unfamiliar with stacks, but who likes to imagine a Fr\'echet orbifold or polyfold structure on a space of maps may think of our Kuranishi structures as being embedded in such a space.

-Our embedded Kuranishi structures avoid some technicalities involved in using Kuranishi structures to define Gromov-Witten invariants, and are conceptually easier to deal with than the Kuranishi structures defined in \cite{FO}, which can be a little slippery.
-See the preprint \cite{KMW} by McDuff and Werheim for some discussion of issues that must be overcome when using abstract Kuranishi structures, and see the recent preprint \cite{KFOOO} of Fukaya, Oh, Ohta, and Ono for some improvements on Fukaya and Ono's original definitions and a much more detailed version of their construction of Gromov-Witten invariants.
+Fukaya and Ono used Kuranishi structures in their definition of Gromov--Witten invariants in \cite{FO}.
+A similar approach to defining Gromov--Witten invariants was independently taken by Li and Tian in \cite{Tian-Li}, and much subsequent work has since refined the construction and use of Kuranishi structures; see \cite{KFOOO,KMW, pardon, MW2, MW3, CLW, joycebook}.
+Our Kuranishi structures differ from Fukaya and Ono's: our local models use exploded manifolds in place of manifolds, and they are embedded in an infinite dimensional moduli stack of not-necessarily-holomorphic curves, with a level of regularity, $\C\infty1$, appropriate for exploded manifolds.
+This ambient moduli stack plays the role of an ambient space containing the holomorphic curves; embedding our Kuranishi structures this way avoids some technicalities involved in using Kuranishi structures to define Gromov--Witten invariants.\footnote{ See the preprint \cite{KMW} by McDuff and Werheim for some discussion of issues that must be overcome when using abstract Kuranishi structures, and see the recent preprint \cite{KFOOO} of Fukaya, Oh, Ohta, and Ono for some improvements on Fukaya and Ono's original definitions and a much more detailed version of their construction of Gromov--Witten invariants.}